php-imagine/Imagine/docs/usage/introduction.rst

    ;

 ..
 TIP::
-   For step by step explanation of the above code `see Introduction to Imagine <http://speakerdeck.com/u/avalanche123/p/introduction-to-imagine?slide=31>`_
+   For step by step explanation of the above code `see Reflection section of Introduction to Imagine <http://speakerdeck.com/u/avalanche123/p/introduction-to-imagine?slide=31>`_

 Architecture
 ------------